xatleya/isen_jee/README.md

 ## A drugstore story

 We have to develop a webapp in order to help pharmacists with their stock of drugs.
 The needs are really easy to implement, actually, the pharmacist will be able to use a "secured" webapp.
-Once authenticated, the list of the drugs is displayed and a form allow to add some new drugs.
+Once authenticated, the list of the drugs is displayed and a form allows to add some new drugs.

 ## Starter kit